 I want to assure everyone that you have my commitment to make this business adjustment as painless as I possibly can.
 I will be making the final decisions on the reduction within the next couple of weeks.
 If anyone has any questions or concerns that you would like to discuss with me, I will be more than happy to visit with you.

-Now before everyone goes into a panic, I want to assure everyone that you have my commitment to make this business adjustment as painless as I possibly can.
-I also believe that people should be able to have latitude in their career options by as much flexibility that a company can provide, particularly in the face of reductions.
-There may be some of you who, coincidental with this particular situation facing the group, may want to pursue career options that would be outside of Enron.
-If anyone would like to pursue this possibility, I would certainly like to visit with you about it.

 Now let me address the process by which we will meet our reductions in headcount.

-Those individuals that will be affected will be eligible for the Enron Severance Plan for a Business Reorganization.
-You can find the details of the plan on the following website:
+Those individuals affected by the reduction in headcount will be eligible for the Enron Severance Plan for a Business Reorganization.
+In addition, I am working on a plan that will look at enhancing the maximum benefits of the Enron plan for this particular initiative.
+I expect to have final approval of the terms of the additional benefit early next week.

+For details on the Enron Severance Plan for a Business Reorg, you can review the plan on the following website:

 http://hrweb.Enron.com/benefits/SPD/eframes.htm